mnot/I-D/dnsop-onion-tld/draft.md

 TLDs and providers (e.g., the difference between example.onion and example.onion.tld).

-The cryptographic label for an .onion name is constructed by hashing the public key of the service with SHA1, truncating the output of the hash to 80 bits in length and the resulting hash output is concatenated with the string ".onion".
-As the number of output bits in generating the .onion name is less than the full size of the corresponding public key, an attacker may also be able to find a key that produces a collision with the same .onion name with substantially less work than a cryptographic attack on the full strength key.
+The cryptographic label for an .onion name is constructed by applying a function to the public key of the server, the output of which is rendered as a string and concatenated with the string ".onion".
+Dependent upon the specifics of the function used, an attacker may be able to find a key that produces a collision with the same .onion name with substantially less work than a cryptographic attack on the full strength key.
 If this is possible the attacker may be able to impersonate the service on the network.

 If client software attempts to resolve a .onion name, it can leak the identity of the service that the user is attempting to access to DNS resolvers,